Big Purr (Prrdd)

-"Big Purr (Prrdd)" (stylized as "BIG PURR (Prrdd)") is a song by American rappers Coi Leray and Pooh Shiesty, released on March 26, 2021 by Republic Records, and serves as the second single from the former's debut album Trendsetter (2022).
+"Big Purr (Prrdd)" (stylized as "BIG PURR (Prrdd)") is a song by American singer Coi Leray and American rapper Pooh Shiesty, released on March 26, 2021 by Republic Records, and serves as the second single from the former's debut album Trendsetter (2022).
 The song was produced by Kid Hazel and Peter Gundry.
 On April 26, 2021, Leray confirmed that there would be a remix of the song featuring hip hop duo City Girls.

 Background

 Coi Leray first previewed "Big Purr" on February 19, 2021, in a TikTok video of her dancing and singing along to it.
 She later teased the song with a video on YouTube, before releasing it on March 26.

 Controversy

 In March 2021, rapper Rolling Ray accused Coi Leray of stealing his phrase "purr" and turning it into a song.
 After they argued over who made the word "purr" popular, Leray denied the accusations responding, "First of all, I'm not big 'purr.'
 It's not 'purr.'
 I'm big 'prrr.'
 It's a difference.
 Stop playin' with me."
 Rolling Ray later released his own version of "Big Purr" as a diss track towards Leray, to which she threatened legal action.
-Ray also joined Leray's father Benzino, a rapper who is feuding with Leray, on Instagram Live to taunt her.
+Ray also joined Leray's father, fellow rapper Benzino who is feuding with his daughter, on Instagram Live to taunt her.
 Rolling Ray expressed in an Instagram Live stream that "he was sick of gay artists having their ideas stolen, and he wanted to prevent the same situation from happening to 'Purr'".